 Research and development by Ron Phillips based on the Life Styles Inventory™ by J. Clayton Lafferty, Ph.D.

-Differences of opinion are an inevitable part of organizational relationships, but while constructive differing is productive, out-and-out conflict is not.
+Differences of opinion are an inevitable part of organisational relationships, but while constructive differing is productive, out-and-out conflict is not.

 What does LSI Conflict do?